 This study has several limitations.
 First, this research was conducted during the Covid-19 pandemic, so this study's results are not necessarily generalizable in normal or post-pandemic conditions.
 Second, this research is limited to schools in Indonesia because Indonesia is a country that has religions of culture, ethnicity, and language, so the results of this study are not necessarily the same if it is carried out in other provinces such as Sumatra, Kalimantan, and Aceh.
 Third, this study focuses on educational organizations to not be applied to other fields of the organization because it is different in terms of organizational goals.
-Fourth, in this study, psychological well being became the the decision of the organization of the relationship between workplace spirituality and perceived organizational support to IWB.
+Fourth, in this study, psychological well being became the mediating variable; Further researchers are expected to add other mediating variables in the relationship between workplace spirituality and perceived organizational support to IWB.